chrisdenman/mandlebrot-wot/README.md

 ## Future Work

+- Implement the "Optimized escape time algorithms" from ref.
+1
 - See if there's any Web Assembly optimisations we can apply:
     - Is 'tee' faster?
 - If we are happy with 3 copies of the Mandlebrot data, we could thread the colouring: